mylittleriver/mylittleriver.github.io/_pages/about.md

   - /about.html
 ---
 <span class='anchor' id='about-me'></span>
 Hi there - My name is Shujun Xia, and I also go by Erin.
-I'm currently a third year undergrad majoring in CS at Columbia University.
+I'm currently a junior majoring in CS at Columbia University.
 Previously, I was fortunate to work with Prof. [Antoni Chan](https://www.cs.cityu.edu.hk/~abchan/) on explainable AI for computer vision.
 I have also worked on Continual Learning and Knowledge Editing in LLMs with two first-authored papers under review.
 My current research interests lie in Multimodal Understanding and Learning.
 Collaborations of all kinds are always welcome!

 ## 📣 News
 - [2025/09] Awarded the ICCV Broadening Participation Travel Grant.
 See you in Hawaii!